tomduncalf/WebUISynth/README.md

 Please see the JUCE module's repo for more details on the integration: https://github.com/tomduncalf/juce_browser_integration.

-Ultimately this project and the integration will be cross-platform on both desktop and mobile, but right now it has only been tested on macOS and iOS (where it currently works standalone but not as an AUv3).
+Ultimately this project and the integration will be cross-platform on both desktop and mobile, but right now it has only been tested on macOS and iOS.

 ## Status